 Fall Travel Wardrobe Ideas

-I love to travel in the Fall (and Spring) but packing for those times of year can be challenging because weather is often so changeable.
+While Fall (and Spring) are beautiful times of the year to travel, packing for those transitional seasons can be challenging because weather is often so changeable.
 You can’t rely on forecasts more than a couple of days out.
 Rather than trying to determine and pack for specific conditions, I’ve learned to think in terms of possible temperature ranges and be sure I have clothing that will work at either end of the range.
 Usually, this means packing lightweight layers that I can add or remove as needed.
-(I’m working on a sample fall travel wardrobe that I’ll post next week.)

-But in the meantime, here are a few pieces that you may want to consider for a Fall travel wardrobe.
-You can see all of my recent travel wardrobes HERE.
+Here are a few lightweight pieces you may want to consider for your Fall travel wardrobe…

 When it comes to outerwear, I prefer not to pack a bulky coat.
 I found that too often I’m stuck having to carry it around, either indoors or outside when the day warms up unexpectedly.

-Last fall, I picked up one of the ultra light down vests from Uniqlo when I was in Paris.
-A friend of mine has been raving about these compact down jackets, so when we were at a store over the weekend, I tried and bought one.
-(I chose the off-white option.)
+A couple of years ago, I picked up one of the ultra light down vests (wearing in top photo) from Uniqlo in Paris.
+A few months later on a recommendation from a friend, I bought the compact down jacket.
 These jackets pack down to nothing, can be worn on their own or layered underneath a coat or raincoat.
 Like the vests, I think they run a little small.
 I sized up to a Medium.
+(This will definitely be going to wine country with me!)

 And if you need a travel raincoat at a budget-friendly price, I was also impressed with how light these “Blocktech” coats are.
 They don’t have a lot of insulation, but you can layer up underneath for warmth if needed.

-I bought one of the Lands’ End packable down coats a couple of years ago and have been quite pleased with it.
+I bought one of the Lands’ End packable down coats a few years ago and have been quite pleased with it.
 Here’s this year’s version.
-Their down is Responsible Down Certified, which means that the animals are sustainably and humanely raised.
 The shell is water-resistant, and the feathers retain their loft even when wet.
 This style is offered in Misses, Petites, Tall, Plus and Petites Plus.

 Travel In Style